Site logo

 Visit to Birmingham City Council House on Thursday, 27th March 2025

-Some Freemen of the City of Birmingham - Visit to Birmingham City Council House on Thursday, 27th March 2025 Lord Mayor's Parlour - Visit to Birmingham City Council House on Thursday, 27th March 2025 Main Entrance - Visit to Birmingham City Council House on Thursday, 27th March 2025
+Lord Mayor's Dining Room - Visit to Birmingham City Council House on Thursday, 27th March 2025 Banqueting Suite - Visit to Birmingham City Council House on Thursday, 27th March 2025 The Glass Corridor leading to Museum Art Gallery - Visit to Birmingham City Council House on Thursday, 27th March 2025

 Jonessoft